Scheduler

 Basic

-This endpoint returns the list of all schedule IDs that are associated with the user account that is making the request.
+This endpoint returns the list of all schedule IDs associated with the user account making the request.

 See the sample response below.